OMODA & JAECOO Ecosystem Pavilion Opens: Where Technology Meets Trends

-WUHU, China, April 30, 2026 (GLOBE NEWSWIRE) -- The Chery International Business Summit（IBS), themed “New Era New Heights,” was held in Wuhu In April 2026, Anhui.
+WUHU, China, May 02, 2026 (GLOBE NEWSWIRE) -- In April 2026, the Chery International Business Summit（IBS), themed “New Era New Heights,” was held in Wuhu, Anhui.
 Dealers from around the world gathered to exchange insights and explore future growth.
 Against the backdrop of strong vehicle sales, the user ecosystem business unit stood out with a more scenario-based presentation, becoming one of the most visited and engaging areas at the summit.

 During the summit, the OMODA & JAECOO Ecosystem Pavilion officially opened, creating an immersive ecosystem space spanning over 2,000 square meters.
 Based around the “Ecosystem Tree” design concept, the pavilion adopted a “core display + multi-scenario extension” structure to present its product portfolio in a systematic and integrated way.
 The central "trunk" featured key products, extending outward into thematic zones such as outdoor living, pet travel, and automotive accessories—forming a clear and cohesive exhibition landscape.